TLV - NYC

 The average price of all round-trip flights from Tel Aviv to New York clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to New York on a Saturday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Tel Aviv to New York.
-For your return ticket, we recommend flying on a Tuesday and avoiding Wednesdays for the best deals.
+For your return ticket, we recommend flying on a Tuesday and avoiding Mondays for the best deals.

 What is the cheapest month to fly from Tel Aviv to New York?